survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 ### Setting Up *.babelrc*

-At a minimum you will need a package known as [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015).
-Given our project uses dynamic `import`s and the feature isn't in the standard yet, we need a specific plugin known as [babel-plugin-syntax-dynamic-import](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import) for that.
+At a minimum you will need [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015).
+Given our project uses dynamic `import`s and the feature isn't in the standard yet, we need [babel-plugin-syntax-dynamic-import](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import) for that.
 Install them:

 ```bash
 npm install babel-plugin-syntax-dynamic-import babel-preset-es2015 --save-dev